dad98253/swagmac/README.md

 3,unifimac.txt,maclist3.txt,0
 4,leases.txt,maclist4.txt,0
 5,oui.txt,ouilist.txt,0
+7,MyUserName,MyPassword,0
+8,10.0.0.2,T2600G-28TS-SEP24.txt,1
 6,T2600G-28TS-SEP24.txt,portlist-T2600G-28TS-SEP24.txt,0

-Each line specifies a file to be processed.
-The first field on the line is the file type. the file types are as follows:
+Each line specifies a file to be processed or an option to run.
+The first field on the line is the option type. the types are as follows:
-1 -> opsi data
+1 -> process opsi data file
-2 -> local network scan
+2 -> process local network scan file
-3 -> UniFi WiFi data
+3 -> process UniFi WiFi data file
-4 -> dhcp lease data
+4 -> process dhcp lease data file
-5 -> OUI database file
+5 -> process OUI database file
-6 -> switch data file
+6 -> process switch data file
+7 -> specify username/password data
-The second field is the name of the input file.
-The third field is the name to use for the output file.
-The fourth field is not currently used.
-However, it needs to be present.
+8 -> connect to switch via telnet and create switch data file For type 1-6, the second field is the name of the input file.
+For type 7 it is the username.
+For type 8 it is the host name or ip address.
+The third field is the name to use for the output file (except for type 7 where it is the password).
+The fourth field is not used with all formats.
+However, it must be present.
 It is intended to be used to specify additional format information.
 Note that the lines in the config file are processed in the order that they are read.
-So, if you intend to process switch data using your latest updates to the MAC database, you should include all type 6 lines at the end of the file (after your latest MAC updates).
+I.e., if you intend to process switch data using your latest updates to the MAC database, you should include all type 6 lines after the lines performing your MAC updates.

 The portlist output file is produced when processing type 6 input.
 The default file name is portlist.txt.
-The output file looks something lke this:
+The output file looks something like this:

  line found : "T2600G-28TS(config)#show mac address-table vlan 1"
  line found : ""